 The Company is on the head lease of many of its franchised locations whereby a corresponding sublease contract is entered into between the Company and its franchisees (see note 13).
-The Company has classified all the subleases as finance leases because the subleases are for the whole of the remaining term of the head leases.
+The Company continuously monitors the financial health of its franchisees and retains the right to modify, buy-back or terminate contracts if certain conditions are not met.